SAP FUE Optimization: Reduce RISE License Costs

 Why this matters now

 Under RISE with SAP, FUE consumption is measured monthly, and the highest monthly count in your contract period can be used as the billing baseline for license true-up.
-This means overclassification isn't just an occasional audit issue - it's a continuous cost problem.
+This isn't an annual audit exercise.
+It's a running meter.

-The STAR ruleset tells SAP what your users could do based on their authorizations.
-Your job is to make sure those authorizations reflect what users actually need to do - and MTC Skopos gives you the analysis framework to prove it.
+Organizations that clean up authorizations before submitting STAR results to SAP routinely see FUE reductions of 30% to 50% compared to the raw output.
+That's not gaming the system.
+The STAR report measures what users could do.
+Your job is to make sure their authorizations reflect what they actually need to do.
+MTC Skopos gives you the analysis framework to prove the difference.

 Ready to optimize your FUE licensing?